 The first few in this group are LA organizations that I’ve personally worked with, and then rest are crowdsourced from you!

 Pen and Napkin: We worked with them on the rummage sale and a surprise makeover for a family transitioning out of homelessness and I can tell you firsthand how passionate, amazing and generous they are.
+This year we helped get their projects going all over the nation, and if you want to learn about how YOU can get involved head here.
 They work with volunteer designers to furnish families transitioning out of homelessness.
 I love them.

 Selah: (Silverlake) I volunteered with this group and can tell you that they are awesome and I’ve seen the change they have made in our community in LA.
 They do so much outreach and research with the homeless on the eastside of LA.
 I was very impressed with them (the church that I attended in LA worked with them two days a week to provide food and showers).